-Mr. Claude Généreux is Executive Vice-President of Power and has been Chair of the Human Resources Committees of Lifeco and Canada Life since May, 2016, Putnam since June, 2016, Empower since July, 2016, and IGM, IG Wealth Management and Mackenzie Inc. since May, 2016.
-He has been a member of the Nomination, Remuneration and Governance Committee of Groupe Bruxelles Lambert since September, 2021.
+Mr. Claude Généreux is Executive Vice-President of Power and has been Chair of the Human Resources Committees of Lifeco and Canada Life since May, 2016, Empower since July, 2016, and IGM, IG Wealth Management and Mackenzie Inc. since May, 2016.
+He has been a member of the Nomination, Remuneration and Governance Committee of Groupe Bruxelles

+Lambert since September, 2021.
 Prior to joining Power, Mr. Généreux spent 28 years at McKinsey where he held various leadership positions, including, Senior Partner on the Global Partner Evaluation and Election Committees.
 He also led global advanced degree recruiting for more than five years and contributed to developing, in partnership with INSEAD, a global mini MBA training program for all non-MBA recruits.
-Mr. Généreux serves on the Human Resources Committee of McGill University.
+Mr. Généreux previously served on the Human Resources Committees of Putnam Investments and McGill University.

 Ms. Heather E. Conway is the Chair of the Board of Amex Bank of Canada, a position she has held since May, 2022.
 She is also Chair of the Human Resources Committee of the Board of Amex Bank of Canada.
 Ms. Conway was Co-President and Executive Director of Hot Docs Canadian International Documentary Film Festival from November, 2021 to May, 2022.
-She previously served as Executive Vice-President, English Services of CBC/Radio-Canada, Canada's national public radio and television broadcaster, from December, 2013 until December, 2018 and, prior to that, as Chief Business Officer at the Art Gallery of Ontario and Chief Executive Officer of Edelman Public Relations, Canada.
-Ms. Conway was Executive Vice-President at Alliance Atlantis from 2001 to 2007 and, prior to that, was Executive Vice-President at TD Bank Financial Group from 1995 to 2001.
+She previously served as Executive Vice-President, English Services of CBC/Radio-Canada, Canada's national public radio and television broadcaster, from December, 2013 until December, 2018 and, prior to that, as Chief Business Officer at the Art Gallery of Ontario, with direct oversight of Human Resources function, and Chief Executive Officer of Edelman Public Relations, Canada.
+Ms. Conway was Executive Vice-President at Alliance Atlantis from 2001 to 2007 and. prior to that, was Executive Vice-President at TD Bank Financial Group from 1995 to 2001.
 She is a Director and member of the Human Resources Committee of Canada Life.
 Ms. Conway previously served as a director of IGM, IG Wealth Management and Mackenzie Inc. from 2010 to 2013.
 Ms. Conway has a Bachelor of Arts in Economics from Queen's University and a Master of Arts in Industrial Relations from the University of Warwick, United Kingdom.

 Mr. Marcel R. Coutu is the former Chairman of Syncrude Canada Ltd. and is past President and Chief Executive Officer of Canadian Oil Sands Limited.
 During his tenure, he assisted in the design of their long-term incentive programs and served on their compensation committees for many years.
-Mr. Coutu has served as a member of the Human Resources Committees of Lifeco and Canada Life since May, 2009, of Power since May, 2012 and of Empower, Putnam, IGM, IG Wealth Management and Mackenzie Inc. since May, 2014.
-Mr. Coutu is also a member of the Brookfield Asset Management Inc. Management Resources and Compensation Committee and Enbridge Inc. Human Resources & Compensation Committee.
-He previously served on the Pension Committee of the Calgary Exhibition and Stampede board.
+Mr. Coutu has served as a member of the Human Resources Committees of Lifeco and Canada Life since May, 2009, of Power since May, 2012 and of Empower, IGM, IG Wealth Management and Mackenzie Inc. since May, 2014.
+Mr. Coutu is also a member of the Brookfield Asset Management Ltd. Governance, Nominating and Compensation Committee.
+He previously served on the Human Resources Committee of Putnam Investments, the Human Resources & Compensation Committee of Enbridge Inc. and the Pension Committee of the Calgary Exhibition and Stampede board.